happylynx/javascript-learning-sessions/2-object-and-function.md

 What happens:
 1. an object is created
 2. it's `[[prototype]]` property is set to `Cat.prototype`
-3. the constructor is called
+3. the constructor is called, the new object is bound to `this`

 #### Constructor return value